 There’s a large attic perfect for hiding larger families or groups of people.
 There’s more.
 No one had to risk getting caught for a drink of water.
 The basement has its own well.
 Most rooms had two ways to escape.

-The winter of 1826-1827 saw these runaways on the path to the Levi Coffin House.
+The winter of 1826-1827 saw these runaways on the path to the Levi and Catharine Coffin House.
 As word spread, the number of fugitives grew.
 So much so, that he had to keep “a team and a wagon ready at hand.”
-There was good reason for it.
+There was a good reason for it.
 In his autobiography, he wrote:

 “Three principal lines from the South converged at my house: one from Cincinati, one from Madison, and one from Jeffersonville, Indiana.
 The roads were always in running order, the connections were good, the conductiors active and zealous, and there was no lack of passengers.
 Seldom a week passed without our receiving passengers by the mysterious road….”